amrlsymlx/project_01/README.txt

-Weather widget using openweathermap API and flagapi.com.
+Simple weather widget that utilize API from openwaethermap.com and flagapi.com.